Banner

 ·

-How to Play Kayo in Valorant?
+How to Play KAY/O in Valorant?
+(A Complete Guide)

 If you’re tired of duelists dashing in like they own the place, it’s time to bring in the robot with a plan—KAY/O. This no-nonsense initiator is a walking anti-ability machine, built to shut down flashy plays and make space for his team like a true tactical beast.
-With a mix of utility that flashes, suppresses, and revives, KAY/O is all about leading the charge and making sure your enemies can’t do a thing about it.
+With a mix of utility that flashes, suppresses, and even allows revives, KAY/O is all about leading the charge and making sure your enemies can’t do a thing about it.
 In this guide, we’ll break down how to play KAY/O like a pro—because nothing’s more satisfying than turning off an enemy Jett’s abilities and then out-aiming her.

 Understanding KAY/O’s Utility – The Fragment